PhD Handbook

 Eligibility

-• Applicants must have an above-average Master’s degree or equivalent qualification.
+• Must hold an above-average master's degree or equivalent.

-• Students can apply for either an individually supervised PhD or a structured doctoral programme at a state-recognised German university or research institute.
+• Must apply to a state-recognised German university or research institute.

 DAAD Research Grants